 You have the right to object to direct marketing and profiling (the automated processing of your information to help us evaluate certain things about you, for example, your personal preferences and your interests) relating to direct marketing.
 Please see the section about your rights for more details.

-8. Profiling and automated decision-making
+8. Processing for profiling and automated decision-making

 Like many businesses, we sometimes use automation to provide you with a quicker, better, more consistent and fair service, and marketing information we think will be of interest to you (including discounts on our products and services).
 This will involve evaluating information about you and, in some cases, using technology to provide you with automatic responses or decisions (automated decisions).
 You can click below for more information about this.